jalanhoward184-web/Ip-Scanner-Lab/README.md

 # Ip-Scanner-Lab
-I installed Angry IP Scanner on a VM and used it to scan my virtual network.
-This lab demonstrates basic network discovery by identifying active hosts, IP ranges, and device responses inside an isolated environment.
-It shows my understanding of LAN scanning and host enumeration fundamentals.
+I used a Windows VM, Kali Linux VM, and Angry IP Scanner to perform basic network discovery.
+I verified each machine’s IP using ipconfig on Windows and ifconfig on Kali, then scanned the network from Windows to identify active hosts and confirm communication across the virtual LAN.